Skip to main content

 You Found the Perfect Lot

 Right school zone, right water access, right neighborhood.
 The existing house isn't worth saving.
-Infill lots in St. Pete are ideal for ground-up custom builds.
+Infill lots in St. Pete are ideal for ground-up custom builds, though setback rules, impervious surface ratios, and FIRM map flood zone designations need to be walked before you close.

 Deteriorating St. Petersburg home with water damage, peeling walls, and deferred maintenance